GreptimeTeam/docs/docs/user-guide/logs/pipeline-config.md

+---
+description: Explains the configuration of pipelines in GreptimeDB for parsing and transforming log data, including processors and transform rules.
+---

 # Pipeline Configuration

 Pipeline is a mechanism in GreptimeDB for parsing and transforming log data.
 It consists of a unique name and a set of configuration rules that define how log data is formatted, split, and transformed.
 Currently, we support JSON (`application/json`) and plain text (`text/plain`) formats as input for log data.